-- · reversed the district court's judgment to the extent it restored the capacity auction true-up amounts; - reversed the district court's judgment to the extent it upheld the Texas Utility Commission's decision to allow the Company to recover EMCs paid to Reliant Energy, Inc. (RRI);

-- ordered that the tax normalization issue described below be remanded to the Texas Utility Commission as requested by the Texas Utility Commission; and - · affirmed the district court's judgment in all other respects.
+- reversed the district court's judgment to the extent it restored the capacity auction true-up amounts; - reversed the district court's judgment to the extent it upheld the Texas Utility Commission's decision to allow the Company to recover EMCs paid to Reliant Energy, Inc., now known as RRI Energy, Inc. (RRI); - ordered that the tax normalization issue described below be remanded to the Texas Utility Commission as requested by the Texas Utility Commission; and - affirmed the district court's judgment in all other respects.